Optical Interference Effect in Strong-field Electronic Coherence Spectroscopy: Methods

 The density matrices are represented in terms of electronic states, in which $\rho^{(q)}$ for different charge states are block-diagonal.
 The Hamiltonian $H^{(q)}$ consists of the field-free term and the electric dipole coupling $-\Vec{d}^{(q)} \cdot \Vec{E}$, where $\Vec{E}$ is the laser field.
 The ionization matrices $\Gamma^{(q)}$, which take different forms for N$_2$ and Ar, account for the population and coherence changes due to tunnel ionization.
 After solving Eq.~\eqref{Eq:EOM}, the population and coherence in the electronic states for charge $q$, which are diagonal and off-diagonal elements of $\rho^{(q)}$, are obtained.

-The laser field used in the simulation could be the experimentally retrieved pulses or Gaussian pulses with the peak intensities as described in the Experiment section.
-The central wavelength and pulse duration of the Gaussian pulses are 750 nm and 4.5 fs, respectively.
+The simulations employed two types of laser fields, either the experimentally retrieved pulses or Gaussian pulses.
+When Gaussian pulses were used, the peak intensities followed the values given in the Experiment section, with a central wavelength of 750 nm and a pulse duration of 4.5 fs unless stated otherwise.
+The text specifies the laser field used for each simulation discussed in the following sections.